PDFMarch 7, 202612 min read

 Here's how to sign a PDF using a browser-based tool (the most universal method):

-Navigate to a PDF signing tool like our free PDF signer.
+Navigate to a PDF signing tool.
 Choose a tool that processes files locally for maximum privacy.
+Many free tools are available — look for ones that don't require creating an account.

-Drag and drop your PDF or click to browse.
+Drag and drop your PDF or click to browse your files.
 With local-processing tools, the file stays on your device — it's not uploaded to any server.
+This takes just seconds.

 Click where you want to place your signature on the document.
-Resize and position it as needed.
-Add dates, initials, or text if required.
+Resize it with your mouse and position it precisely.
+Add dates, initials, or text fields if required.
+Most tools let you add multiple signatures if the document needs them.

 Download your signed PDF.
-The signature is now embedded in the document.
+The signature is now embedded in the document and won't move or disappear.
 Email it back or upload it wherever needed.
+You're done in under a minute.

 Creating Professional-Looking Signatures